adamchainz/heroicons/README.rst

 * ``size``, keyword: an integer that will be used for the width and height attributes of the output ``<svg>`` tag.
   Defaults to the icons’ designed sizes: ``24`` for outline and solid, and ``20`` for mini.
+  Can be ``None``, in which case no width or height attributes will be output.

 * Any number of keyword arguments.
   These will be added as attributes in the output HTML.